ondrabimka/raspberry_pico_sensors/raspberry_pico_sensors/force_sensing_resistor/README.md

-# Welcome to force_sensig repository
+# Welcome to force_sensing repository
 This repository contains the code for the force sensing resistor project.
 This project uses force sensing resistor to measure the force.

 ## Requirements